FAQs and Help

 Score Reports Prior to September 2020

 At this time a PDF version of the score report is not available in MyACT.
+You may print an unofficial copy of your ACT test score by using your browser’s print option.

 With the launch of MyACT, we now have a mobile-accessible platform that can be accessed on a PC, tablet, or mobile device.
 The new, dynamic score report allows you to see the detailed data broken out in a view that will allow you to focus on that individual section.
 The data on the score report is the same, the only thing that changed was the way ACT displays it.